dsccommunity/CertificateDsc/ReadMe.md

   Service Certificate Authority to wait for.
 - **`[Uint32]` RetryIntervalSeconds**: Specifies the number of seconds to wait for the Active Directory Certificate Service Certificate Authority to become available.
-Defaults to 10.
+Defaults to 10 seconds.
 - **`[Uint32]` RetryCount**: The number of times to loop the retry interval while waiting for the Active Directory Certificate Service Certificate Authority.
   Optional.
-Defaults to 60.
+Defaults to 60 retries.

 ## Versions